 2.4.
-Plant Dispatch
+Plant dispatch

 Two characteristics of the electric power sector make plant dispatch a critical parameter in assessing the economics of CCS technologies.
-First, unlike most other goods electricity is produced and consumed instantaneously.
+First, unlike most other goods, electricity is produced and consumed instantaneously.
 It cannot be stored without significant expense and power loss.
 Second, the demand for electricity changes throughout the day.
 Demand is highest during business hours and into the early evening.
-Figure 1 identifies three categories of demand based on annual dispatch and capacity cost in the U.S.: peak power which dispatches less than 6% of the year (about 500 hr/yr), intermediate power which dispatches up to 55% of the year (4800 hr/yr), and base power which dispatches continuously (Speakes, 2002).
+In the U.S., base load demand, the minimum average level electricity demand constitutes 80% of the power generated and utilizes 50% of the

-4 Based on a transport distance of 100 kilometers.
+&lt;sup>3 Based on a transport distance of 100 km.

-5 A capacity factor of 75% is assumed across all technologies.
-Fuel costs for the gas technologies are \$2.93/mmBtu and \$1.24/mmBtu for coal.
+$^4$ A capacity factor of 75% is assumed across all technologies.
+Fuel costs for the gas technologies are \$3.00/mm Btu and \$1.24/mm Btu for coal.